State capital program

 Budget Paper No. 4 includes:

-For a number of projects, the total estimated investment (TEI) is expressed as 'tbc' or TEI range.
-For the purpose of the attached dataset, the totals excludess ‘tbc’ and TEI range at this time as commercial arrangements are still to be finalised.
+For a number of projects, the total estimated investment (TEI) and cash flows are expressed as 'tbc'.
+For the purpose of the attached dataset, the totals include expenditure for projects with ‘tbc’ TEI and cash flows.

 • where a project is subject to further planning and development